Cosmian/kms/documentation/docs/index.md

     [default: mr-signer-key.pub]

 --use-certbot
-    Enable TLS and use Let's Encrypt certbot to get a certificate
+    Enable TLS and use Lets Encrypt certbot to get a certificate

     [env: KMS_USE_CERTBOT=]

 --certbot-hostname <CERTBOT_HOSTNAME>
-    The hostname of the KMS HTTPS server that will be used as the Common Name in the Let's Encrypt certificate
+    The hostname of the KMS HTTPS server that will be used as the Common Name in the Lets Encrypt certificate

     [env: KMS_CERTBOT_HOSTNAME=]
     [default: ]

 --certbot-email <CERTBOT_EMAIL>
-    The email used during the Let's Encrypt certbot certification process
+    The email used during the Lets Encrypt certbot certification process

     [env: KMS_CERTBOT_EMAIL=]
     [default: ]